Kamini235/Electric-Vehicle-Analysis-Project/README.md

  Tech Stack

 List the key technologies used to build the dashboard.
-Example: The dashboard was built using the following tools and technologies:

 • 📊 Power BI Desktop – Main data visualization platform used for report creation.

 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

 • 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.

 • 📝 Data Modeling – Relationships established among tables  ( dim date, state, Maker, and fact table ) to enable cross-filtering and aggregation.

 • 📁 File Format – .pbix for development and Canva for making video.

  Data Source